Hugh Bourne: Early life

 Bourne was "constitutionally shy, somewhat dour, yet – strange union of opposites – courageous and doggedly persistent".
 He soon earned a reputation as a zealous preacher but the Wesleyan leadership were uncomfortable with his radicalism.
-Initially, he conducted a recognisably Wesleyan form of service but, later, he rejected this as being boring and of out-date; in short, the traditional service was 'not fit for purpose'.
+Initially, he conducted a recognisably Wesleyan form of service but, later, he rejected this as being boring and out of date; in short, the traditional service was 'not fit for purpose'.
 To engage with people, Bourne developed a style of open-air preaching, combined with public confession of sin, group prayer, and hymn singing.
 This was clearly distinctive from the Wesleyan norm and provided the template for the later Camp Meetings.
 A chapel was established at Harriseahead and, by 1804, the religious 'revival' Bourne began in his new village had spread to the northern Potteries towns of Burslem and Tunstall and into south Cheshire.
 One notable achievement of this revival was the religious conversion of Burslem-born William Clowes (1780–1851), the other joint founder of Primitive Methodism.

 Often overlooked is the change following what may be called "Hugh Bourne's Pentecost".
 In 1804, some "revivalists" from Stockport led the Michaelmas Love Feast at Congleton where they spoke of John Wesley's teaching of "entire sanctification".
 Jesse Ashworth, who knew some of these revivalists, records the change in Hugh Bourne and his companions.
 Their preaching, and the Church, found a new freedom and blessing from God.
 They held a Christmas Love Feast at Harriseahead, with many standing on or between the pews for lack of space.
 This began the time of revival when some key Primitive Methodist leaders, most importantly William Clowes, were converted.